Best Practices: Drop shipping and Elastic export

 1. Creating an interface with your drop shipping provider: no coding skills needed

-If you want to use services that require data from your plentymarkets system but cannot be integrated directly via an interface, our plugins ElasticExport and Elastic Sync including the FormatDesigner offer you a simple and versatile solution.
+If you want to use services that require data from your plentymarkets system but cannot be integrated directly via an interface, our plugin ElasticExport and the FormatDesigner offer you a simple and versatile solution.

 In the following, the connection and the interplay between the two plugins will be shown with the help of a use case.
 The use case will demonstrate how order data can be transferred to a local shipping provider without having to rely on a separate interface for data transmission.